CodingNomads/flask-webdev/content/s07_handling_errors/s07_p04_abort_the_route.md

 Whenever you might need to signal to the browser that some mistake happened, you can use the `abort()` helper function.
-What this does is it essentially raises an exception.
+What this does is it raises an exception.
 Think of it like throwing an exception in normal Python code, except an `abort()` is for doing it with a Flask webserver.

 We don't need it for our project at this point, but it will become useful later.
 Here's a quick example: Let's say you have a user loader function called `load_user()` that takes an ID and gives back a user object.
 If that user doesn't exist, you can signal an error with an `abort()`: